amirTwenty8/guestbuddy_api_functions/TESTING.md

 20. **editUserInCompany** - Edit user information and change their role within a company
 21. **removeUserFromCompany** - Remove users from a company and manage their business mode
 22. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management
+23. **createClubCard** - Create club cards with auto-generated QR codes and Firebase Storage uploads
+24. **updateClubCard** - Update club card details and generate additional QR codes when needed
+25. **deleteClubCard** - Delete club cards with validation that they're not in use

 ## Prerequisites